farhapartex/dahlia/README.md

 * `"/api/v1/public/site/"` this API will expose site information

 Full list of API can be found in API menu which is under Settings

+### Contact Message
+**Dahlia** provides a way to connect reader with the blog owner.
+Reader of the blog site can send a message via a public post API which is `"/api/v1/public/contact/"`.
+This API is only for post data.
+No one can use the API for get request.
+Reader must have to provide their name, email with the message.

+In **Dahlia** owner will get notification alert for unseen contact messages from the upper right corner.